clef462/Secure-RDC-Connect/README.md

 The program will automatically assume that you have your credentials saved, because it will automatically Connect, once you press the Connect button.

+STEP 1: Find your PBK file.
+This is usually in C:\Users\<username>\AppData\Roaming\Microsoft\Network\Connections\Pbk copy the RASPHONE.PBK to a more centralized folder.
+IE: desktop, documents, or C:\Windows\Temp\SecureRDCConnect

+STEP 2: Open your Remote Desktop Connection program and save your RDP file to your centralized folder.

+STEP 3: Open the SecureRDPConnect.exe program, point each of the Select options to your centralized folder.
+Select the file in the drop down box.
+Click Connect.

+when you are done with your connection work, manually close the Remote Desktop connection, then click the Disconnect button.

 Shoot me a message if you have any issues.

 If you wish to donate, my cashapp is $clef462.